vaishnavijadhav1102/vaishnavijadhav1102/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

 ### Vaishnavi Jadhav (She/Her)
-- 🔭 I’m a Pre Final Year Student from Bennett University.
+- 🔭 I’m a Final Year Student from Bennett University.
 - 💬 Let's talk about Language Technologies, Solving problems and participating in new experiences.
 - 📫 **How to reach me**: [LinkedIn](https://linkedin.com/in/vaishnavijadhav1102/)
 - ⚡ **Unbelievable fact**: My first words were "Hello world".
 (I warned you!)